fablab-leoben/UV_furnace/README.md

 #### 7.2 Installing the libraries

-Download the libraries and extract them into your Arduino libraries folder.
+Download the libraries.zip file and extract them into your Arduino libraries folder.
 The path for Windows computer is:
 >C:\Users\YourName\Documents\Arduino\libraries
 If you do not have this folder do not hesitate to create it.